wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-invoke-command-action.md

 ```

 > Note: The target type must be a top-level `partial` class derived from `StyledElementAction`; nested types are not supported for this generator.
+> The generated class is `public` unless the target type or any command/parameter field type requires `internal`.

 ## Generated Code